buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Types/IfcAlignmentCantSegmentTypeEnum.md

 \sin \psi \approx \psi \approx  \tan \psi
 } $$

->NOTE in contempory track engineering &psi; is approximated by sinus of &psi; or tangens of &psi; very often.
+>NOTE in contemporary track engineering &psi; is approximated by sinus of &psi; or tangens of &psi; very often.